Official Website of Best Selling Author

 Jon Tattrie's books have helped raise a church and topple a statue.

-Jon is writing Peace by Chocolate through the Master of Fine Arts program at the University of King's College.
+Jon wrote Peace by Chocolate through the Master of Fine Arts program at the University of King's College.
 It tells the true story of how the Hadhad family lost everything in the Syrian war and rebuilt it in Canada.
 Learn more about them at PeaceByChocolate.ca.

-He's the author of five non-fiction books (including a Canadian best seller) and two novels.
-He works as a journalist for CBC News and teaches journalism at the University of King's College and fiction writing at Dalhousie University.
+He's the author of six non-fiction books (including a Canadian best seller) and two novels.
+He works as a journalist for CBC News and has taught journalism at the University of King's College and fiction writing at Dalhousie University.
 He teaches privately for Dynamic Learning.

 (photo courtesy of Nicola Davison at snickerdoodle.ca)